bcthebc/cups-airprint/README.md

 # <a name="about"></a> [About](#toc)
 This is a modification (fork) for my specific use case of [RagingTiger/cups-airprint](https://github.com/RagingTiger/cups-airprint), which itself is a modified copy of source code at: https://github.com/quadportnick/docker-cups-airprint.
 I have an older Canon MFP and could not get any of the common docker images to work.
 This includes:
+- Changing the base image to Ubuntu 22.04
+  - Ubuntu is required (as opposed to Alpine etc) because the Canon drivers only come in a .deb or .rhl format.
+- Installing Avahi
-- building the Docker image locally (change this later)
+- Building the Docker image locally (as opposed to pulling it from Dockerhub... since this isn't published there yet)

 # <a name="intro"></a> [Intro](#toc)
 This Ubuntu-based Docker image runs a CUPS instance that is meant as an AirPrint